 4. Good Education

 The city of Hamilton is home to many schools and institutions that place a high value on education.
 Mohawk College, for example, is a well-regarded government-funded institution that offers programs in health care and technology.
 The Redeemer university is a tiny Christian institution that focuses on literature and the arts.
 McMaster University, which has a medical school that ranks among the world’s best, is located in Hamilton.
-If you’re a student, Number 1 Movers has special commodities and quotes for students.
+If you’re a student, Number 1 Van Lines has special commodities and quotes for students.
 If you’re moving by yourself, you can also order some moving boxes Hamilton Ontario and pack up all of your books.

 5. Free Healthcare